gagan-uppal/gagan-uppal/README.md

  👋 Hi, I’m Gagandeep!

- I am a Full-Stack Web Developer recently graduated from the web development bootcamp at Lighthouse Labs with a drive to make positive impacts.
+ I am a Full-Stack Web Developer recently graduated from the web development bootcamp at Lighthouse Labs.

 - 🔭I have a background in mathematics.
 - 💼 Got a job opening?
 Get in touch with me!